 - While the cake is baking prepare your frosting so it can be poured on as soon as the cake comes out of the oven.

-- In a saucepan over low heat mix together all 5 of the chocolate frosting ingredients.
-Stir often until it is melted and well combined.
+- In a saucepan over low heat mix together 1 cup butter, 3 tbsp cocoa powder, 5 tbsp milk, and 1 tsp vanilla.
+Stir until it is melted and then add the 3 1/2 cups powdered sugar.
+Stir until it is well combined.